kienstra/headless-lighthouse/README.md

 # headless-lighthouse

-> Get Lighhouse scores from a headless browser.
+> Get Lighthouse scores from a headless browser.

 ## Install